Evan Rosen: Biography

-Rosen delivers keynote speeches globally at corporate and government events such as the National Conference on Clinical Research in Gothenburg, Sweden and the Tagetik User Conference in Lucca, Italy.
-He has also lectured at the Brookings Institution and the Stanford University Center for Professional Development.
-On the sixth anniversary of the 9/11 terrorist attacks, Rosen delivered a speech on how to adopt cross-agency collaborative culture and processes to the United States Intelligence Community at the Office of the Director of National Intelligence (ODNI).
+Rosen’s “Collaboration” columns have appeared on Bloomberg BusinessWeek.com.
+His work has been featured in media outlets including the Washington Post, Wall Street Journal, MIT Technology Review, Forbes, Washington Times, CT Insider, IndustryWeek, Investor’s Business Daily, NetworkWorld, Communication World, and Leader to Leader among others.
+He has also appeared on CNN, CBS News, and CNBC including CNBC’s “Collaboration Now” primetime special.

-Rosen’s work has been featured in The Wall Street Journal, Investor's Business Daily, Bloomberg BusinessWeek, Forbes, The Washington Post, MIT Technology Review, CIO Magazine, IndustryWeek, NetworkWorld, InformationWeek, Workforce, The Washington Times, Executive Travel, Talent Management, Computerworld Canada, Leader to Leader, CableWorld, Communication World, Sales and Marketing Management, InfoWorld Netherlands, TechWorld United Kingdom, Exame Magazine of Brazil, and he has appeared on CNN, CBS News, CNBC's "Collaboration Now" primetime special and on numerous local television and radio broadcasts.
-Rosen's "Collaboration" columns have appeared on Bloomberg BusinessWeek.com He also writes The Culture of Collaboration® blog.
+On the sixth anniversary of the 9/11 terrorist attacks, Rosen delivered a keynote speech to the United States Intelligence Community at the Office of the Director of National Intelligence (ODNI).
+The speech focused on how to adopt cross-agency collaborative culture and processes.
+Rosen has also delivered keynote speeches globally at corporate and government events including the National conference on Clinical Research in Gothenburg, Sweden and the Tagetik User Conference in Lucca, Italy.
+He has also lectured at the Brookings Institution and the Stanford University Center for Professional development.

 Rosen spent his early career reporting on Silicon Valley and the automobile industry for television stations.
 He has held news positions at KICU-TV in San Jose, WTOL-TV in Toledo, WABC-TV in New York, WXYZ-TV in Detroit, KODE-TV in Joplin, Missouri, and WCBN-FM in Ann Arbor.

 He holds a B.A. in history from the University of Michigan -Ann Arbor where he was news director and a member of the board of directors of the Campus Broadcasting Network.
-He is also a graduate of Horace Mann School in New York City where he was executive editor of The Record.
+He is also a graduate of Horace Mann School in New York City” where he was executive editor of The Record.